polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 ## 2.4 Good to know

 It is worth mentioning that the funds in `freeBalancee` of an account might **not** be available to transfer.
 An account could very well have funds, but if for example those are staked (a.k.a bonded) for validating, you might not be able to transfer them although `freeBalance` is not null.
-If you want to show the balance available to transfer, this is computed in a so-called derive `api`, have a look at the `available` field returned by [`derive.balances.all`](https://github.com/polkadot-js/api/blob/master/packages/api-derive/src/balances/all.ts).
+If you want to show the balance available to transfer, this is computed in a so-called `api-derive`, have a look at the `available` field returned by [`derive.balances.all`](https://github.com/polkadot-js/api/blob/master/packages/api-derive/src/balances/all.ts).

 The `derive api`, as its name suggest, is not a direct query to the node.
 It is rather a concatenation and derivation of multiple queries, to end up serving information that are not directly accessible by the node.
 A popular one is [`derive.chain.bestNumber`](https://github.com/polkadot-js/api/blob/master/packages/api-derive/src/chain/bestNumber.ts) to get the latest block number.
 Have a look at [the repo](https://github.com/polkadot-js/api/blob/master/packages/api-derive/src/).
 Unfortunately, those `api` endpoints are only documented in the code for now.